nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
->
-> All output files in **bold** are published with the Agilent 1-channel microarray processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands and output files listed in **bold** below are included with each Microarray processed dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).

 ---